Teaching

 While working on my masters at Yale, I was awarded a year-long graduate theory teaching assistantship, which gave me a wonderful opportunity to work with Joan Panetti and explore her unique approach to teaching theory.
 “Hearing” she called it to refer to the active experience of listening critically to music in real time, as opposed to laboriously dissecting notes on paper long after the vibrations of sound have died away.
 Not surprisingly (given the shared principals of Joan’s teaching and Walden’s approach), one of Joan’s music teachers was Grace Newsom Cushman, who developed the musicianship course and founded the Junior Conservatory, which became Walden in the early 1970s.

 During my many years on faculty at Walden (if you count my years as a student, I have been a part of this school’s community for over twenty-five years), I have enjoyed continuous mentorship in teaching pedagogy from, among others, Leo Wanenchak, Pam Quist and Pat Plude, master teachers with over twenty-five years experience.
-As at Walden you not only teach, but continue to study teaching as well, faculty take regular workshops on different sections of the musicianship curriculum, and mentor teachers periodically visit your classes and give you one-on-one feedback to help fine-tune your technique.
+And my teachers and Eastman, Yale and since have further deepened my life, a rich fabric of experiences woven all through with music.
+I am grateful to all my teachers–-for their wisdom over the years–-and most of all to my students, who inspire me daily.

 If you are interested in private/group musicianship and/or composition lessons, please contact me.